 1. Sumps for oil drainage shall be equipped with pressure/vacuum vents, automatic draining pumps and shall be tightly covered (N/E).
 2. Sumps which provide drainage for more than one berth should be equipped with liquid seals so that a fire on one berth does not spread via the sump (N/E).
-3. Sumps shall be located at least 25ft from the manifolds, base of the loading arms or hose towers (N).
+3. Sumps shall be located at least 25 ft from the manifolds, base of the loading arms or hose towers (N).
 4. Conduct periodic integrity testing of the sump containers and periodic integrity and leak testing of the related valves and piping.

 3110F.7 Vapor control systems.
 Vapor control systems shall conform to 33 CFR 154.2000 through 154.2181 [10.21] and API Standard 2610 [10.22].
-The effects of seismic, wind, dead, live and other loads shall be considered in the analysis and design of individual tie-downs of components, such as of steel skirts, vessels, controls and detonation arresters.
-The analysis and design shall include the load transfer to supporting deck/pile structures or foundation elements.
+The effects of seismic, wind, dead, live and other loads shall be considered in the analysis and design of individual tie-downs of components, such as of steel skirt, vessels, controls and detonation arresters.